 Has Sky Go stopped working with your VPN?
 It’s bad news, I’m afraid.
 It means the VPN you’re using has been detected and blacklisted.
-But don’t worry, there are a couple things you can still do.
+But don’t worry, there are a couple of things you can still do.
 Follow the workaround below and you’ll be watching Sky Go again within five minutes.